Gorkowski/particula/docs/index.md

 If you are new to Python, it's highly recommended to go through an introductory course to build a solid foundation.
 "Python for Everybody" is an excellent free resource that covers the basics and beyond:

 - Access the course and materials at [Python for Everybody](https://www.py4e.com/).
-- The course also helps you set up Python on your computer.

 ## Gorkowski/PARTICULA Setup Instructions